microsoft/ccf-app-samples/data-reconciliation-app/README.md

 - **Run the application's unit tests**
   - `make unit-test`

-These are the main scenarios; more commands are available at makefile and are described in the following section.
+These are the main scenarios; more commands are defined in `Makefile` and are described in the following section.

 ### Make file